 The fact that the virtual keyboard and

 if you were satisfied.

-It is not recommended that either of the above
+It is laughable that either could be

-be employed within a fast-paced class or
+employed within a fast-paced class or

 boardroom setting, which is the